 About Me

-I am a second-year master’s student in Statistics at the University of Texas at Dallas.
+I am a second-year Ph.D. student in Biostatistics at Southern Methodist University.
 Currently, I am working as a research intern at the McDermott Bioinformatics Lab, UT Southwestern Medical Center (UTSW), advised by Dr. Xing, Chao.
-Previously I completed my bachelor’s degree in Statistics at National Cheng Kung University, Taiwan, and was advised by Dr. Yang, Cheng-Ta on psychometric study.

-My primary research interest lies in developing novel statistical learning methods and visualization for high-dimensional data and dynamical systems, particularly in the field of biological and psychometric.
-Currently, I am developing a time-varying graphical framework that aims to perform network and changepoint estimation for single-cell RNA sequencing trajectories.
-The other aspect of my projects focus on applying statistical analysis in genomics and public health, where I interact and collaborate with domain experts in UTSW.
+My primary research interest lies in developing novel statistical learning methods and visualization techniques for high-dimensional data and dynamical systems, particularly in the fields of biostatistics and psychometrics.
+Currently, I am working on statistical inference methods to assess replicability success and developing a time-varying graphical framework for network and changepoint estimation in single-cell RNA sequencing (scRNA-seq) pseudotime trajectories.
+Additionally, my research explores statistical applications in genomics and public health, where I actively collaborate with domain experts at UTSW.